Who we are

 Our society is the most unequal in the world with the highest reported rate of unemployment, particularly Black African and Coloured youth unemployment.
 Our households and individuals carry a crippling debt burden.
 Every one of these demands requires both radical economic wealth creation and redistribution.
 We understand that our economy is subject to global market forces and powerful global companies.
 These forces can be overcome but government, unions, social movements and political parties must unite with our allies internationally to ensure a just, fair and equal world economy.

 We want to discuss and improve this vision.
-Divided movements cannot overcome these powerful obstacles. #UniteBehind must be a space for organisation and action but equally also to discuss and disagree with dignity.
+Divided movements cannot overcome these powerful obstacles. #UniteBehind’s encourages spaces for organisation and action but equally to discuss and disagree with dignity.

 These principles and demands are not cast in stone but they indicate the world in which we wish to live.